KevClint/InfoBot/README.md

 # AI Chatbot Web Application

 A professional, full-featured AI chatbot web application built with PHP, MySQL, and the Groq API.
 This project includes user authentication, chat conversations, and a knowledge base management system with full CRUD operations.

-Note that this is also made with the help of AI, im using claude and Github Copilot
+Note that this is also made with the help of AI, im using claude and Github Copilot.

 ---

 ## 📋 Table of Contents